 Globalization, Social Justice & the City

 This course explores the contemporary global city as a dynamic space of political, economic, social and cultural heterogeneity that presents a variety of possibilities and challenges for its citizens.
 It explores the origins of globalization and its contemporary manifestations, including trade and investment policies, growing multinational corporate power, decreased relevance of political and institutional borders, reduced government regulation and the impact on local communities.
-Social, environmental and economic impacts of globalization are considered, as well as the origin and development of the concept of sustainability, and movements for social justice.
 The course incorporates perspectives from multiple disciplines, including geography, economics, planning and sociology.

 Urban Public Finance and Fiscal Management

 This course examines the various public financial management techniques used by all levels of government, with an emphasis on understanding local governmental budgets and budgeting; capital budgeting; cash and debt management; accounting; and auditing.
-Taught by practitioners with experience in local government, the course connects theories of urban fiscal management with the political and policy questions that shape and impact everyday budgeting and financial decisions.
+The course connects theories of urban fiscal management with the political and policy questions that shape and impact everyday budgeting and financial decisions.

 Urban and Regional Planning

 This seminar provides a framework for understanding urban and regional planning in the U.S., as well as prominent theories of urban planning and current practice.
 The course is intended for those students considering a career in urban and regional planning, or who anticipate working with planning policies and institutions in pursuit of other policy objectives.
-The course covers a range of planning challenges, with a focus on issues facing local planners in the current moment; these may include transportation, regional growth, urban density and other concerns.
+The course covers a range of planning challenges; these may include transportation, regional growth, urban density and other concerns.